NuGet/Home/designs/DotNet-Sources-Support.md

 TODO: Anand: wants 'dotnet nuget add source https://foo.com' to work.
  - if we did enable an argument, should it be the source or the name? all the other commands take a name.

-TODO: Discussion with Loïc:  consider validating a source on creation... does the directory exist? does the web url exist? if you cannot access the url, do you need to add a password or credprovider?
+Consider Post-MVP Improvement: Discussion with Loïc:  consider validating a source on creation... does the directory exist? does the web url exist? if you cannot access the url, do you need to add a password or credprovider?

 ### Usage: dotnet nuget update source [options]